Omar-Sameh-m/Omar-Sameh-m/README.md

 ## █ A B O U T ︻ M E S S A G E █

-I operate as a **Full-Stack Software Engineer** specializing in the delivery of complete, high-performance digital products across the mobile and e-commerce sectors.
+I operate as a **Mobile Software Engineer** specializing in the delivery of complete, high-performance digital products across the mobile and e-commerce sectors.
 My mission is to translate complex requirements into clean, scalable code—taking projects from initial concept to live deployment.

 ---
 <p align="center">🚀 🚀 🚀</p>